Autodesk/synthesis/contribution.md

 ### Found a bug?
 Have an idea for a feature?
 Submit your bug report or idea to our [GitHub issues](https://github.com/Autodesk/synthesis/issues/new/choose).

-*A Note to Developers* When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+*A Note to Developers* When contributing to this repository and making large changes, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
 This  way, we can ensure that there is no overlap between contributions and internal development work.
-You may contact us at frc@autodesk.com.
+You may contact us at frc@autodesk.com and feel free to send us a [pull request.](https://github.com/Autodesk/synthesis/pulls)

-When ready to contribute, just submit a pull request and be sure to include a clear and detailed description of the changes you've made so that we can verify them and eventually merge.
+For smaller changes, just submit a pull request and be sure to include a clear and detailed description of the changes you've made so that we can verify them and eventually merge.

 ### Participate in a Code & Creativity Challenges or Contest
 Join a Synthesis code challenge or contest.
 Follow us @synthesis.adsk and @synthesis_adsk on social media or check out Chief Delphi to stay up to date with our latest activity.